 Finale’s audio output has the potential to generate great audio and wonderful-sounding scores for consumers and demos.
 For the majority of users, the default settings are adequate.
 Midi/Audio>Play Finale Through Audio Units should be selected in order to activate Garritan Instruments for Finale (or Garritan’s premium libraries.
 For more information on setup for these libraries, see this article on the Scoring Notes blog: “Getting Started in Finale with Garritan’s Premium Libraries”).
-For those working on larger scores in pursuit of the best possible quality, however, the defaults don’t work well.
+For those working on larger scores in pursuit of the best possible quality, however, the defaults might not work well.
 Let’s take a look at how to address common problems you may encounter, and create the best possible mix in Finale.

 Mix issues with Finale default settings